ekarasozen/location_size/README.md

 This folder contains 3 landslide examples and each example includes:

 1. a control script, rungdrid.py
-2. a functions script, grid_seach_functions.py, that stores core scripts that prepare waveforms, create the grid and solve for location and size.
+2. an output folder that contains results in obspy, numpy and pandas format,
-3. a plotting script, plot_functions.py, that includes necessary plotting codes.
+3. a figures folder.

-rungrid.py can be executed by uncommenting each line and running rungrid.py at every step.
-Theses scripts will create two folders:
+When rungrid.py is executed following scripts are run:

-1. an output folder that contains results in obspy, numpy and pandas format,
+1. functions script, grid_seach_functions.py, that stores core scripts that prepare waveforms, create the grid and solve for location and size.
-2. a figures folder.
+2. plotting script, plot_functions.py, that includes necessary plotting codes.

 The code is not optimized for speed.

-Latest version: 6 January 2023.
+Latest version: 12 January 2023.